aduffeck/uuid_it/README.md

 You need to assign UUIDs to your Model?
 UuidIt makes it as simple as adding one line of code to the according models.

-For actually generating the uuids this plugin uses spectra's ruby-uuid (http://github.com/spectra/ruby-uuid) whih is based on ruby-uuid (http://raa.ruby-lang.org/project/ruby-uuid/).
+For actually generating the uuids this plugin uses spectra's ruby-uuid (http://github.com/spectra/ruby-uuid) which is based on ruby-uuid (http://raa.ruby-lang.org/project/ruby-uuid/).

 ## Installation